Chase-William/chase-william/README.md

 *Tribe Logger* aims to provide members with updates/notification about tribe log information when in-game events occur.
 The updates/notifications are provided via a `Discord Bot`.
 For the client application, I am using `Electron` with my own native node addons to basically get text from a window using [`OCR`](https://en.wikipedia.org/wiki/Optical_character_recognition).

 > To get text from a window, I first aquire bitmaps from a window on command using it's [Device Context](https://docs.microsoft.com/en-us/windows/win32/gdi/device-contexts).
-The bitmap is then either piped all the way up to the `TypeScript` / `JavaScript` to be displayed in a canvas *(for previewing)*, or given to [tesseract](https://github.com/tesseract-ocr/tesseract) *(building from source using [vcpkg](https://github.com/microsoft/vcpkg))* inside the native `C++` addon; to decipher text and return it to the caller.
+The bitmap is then either piped all the way up to the `TypeScript` / `JavaScript` to be displayed in a canvas *(for previewing)*, or given to [tesseract](https://github.com/tesseract-ocr/tesseract) *(building from source using [vcpkg](https://github.com/microsoft/vcpkg))* inside the native `C++` addon to decipher text and return it to the caller.

 In the image below you can see it capturing a bitmap from the *ARK: Survival Evolved* window and then displaying it in the `Electron` app window.
 The green box is the area the user can crop for tesseract to scan for text. *(testing right now)*